violetguos/AI_Pacman/README.md

 # CSP
 A class of csp solvers.
-Used to solve n-queens and soduku
+Used to solve n-queens and soduku.
+* Forward checking
+* Backpropagation

 # Pacman AI
 ## Search